Al-Tazkiyah (Inner-Self Purification) – Essential for Success

 The story in the above verses infers that Prophet Muhammad (PBUH) was speaking to an influential member of Quraysh whom he had hoped to enlighten with Islam.
 During the conversation, a companion of the Prophet, who was blind (Abdallah ibn Umm Maktum), approached the Prophet interrupting him, seeking tazkiyah, spiritual gain and guidance.
 The Prophet frowned and turned his face away from Abdallah.
-In response to the Prophet’s action, Allah revealed the Chapter of Abasa, instructing the Prophet not to be distracted from anyone seeking tazkiyah.
-Aside from the lesson learned to withhold no spiritual admonition from anyone seeking it, is also to realize the unique and prestigious position that Allah placed upon tazkiyah.
+In response to the Prophet’s action, Allah revealed the Chapter of Abasa, instructing the Prophet not to be distracted by anyone seeking tazkiyah.
+Aside from the lesson learned to withhold no spiritual admonition from anyone finding it, is also to realize the unique and prestigious position that Allah placed upon tazkiyah.

-If tazkiyah is so central and dear to Allah, a believer must certainly act earnestly and industriously to attain it by seeking closeness to Allah in conducting thikr, night prayers, reading, understanding and applying the words of the Qur’an.
-Those who desire to be loved by Allah and attain the success in this world and in the Hereafter must grow and never cease to observe and practice tazkiyah.
+If tazkiyah is so central and dear to Allah, a believer must undoubtedly act earnestly and industriously to attain it by seeking closeness to Allah in conducting thikr, night prayers, reading, understanding and applying the words of the Qur’an.
+Those who desire to be loved by Allah and attain the success in this world and the Hereafter must grow and never cease to observe and practice tazkiyah.
 This fact becomes very plain as Allah makes His claim over tazkiyah in the following verses:

 (i.e., nafs, the soul or inner-self).
 And he fails who corrupts it.

-“By the Sun and his (glorious) splendour;
+“By the Sun and his (glorious) splendor;

-By the Moon as she follows him;
+By the Moon, as she follows him;

 By the day as it reveals (the Sun’s) glory;